FC Basel: Fans

 FC Basel is known for having a big and loyal local following.
-When polls are conducted about the most passionate club football fans, FC Basel's fans usually make the top 200 if not top 100 in the world, resulting in what is by far the highest average attendance in Switzerland with around 30,000 fans attending every home game and with the new extension being built that number is expected to rise to around 40,000.
+When polls are conducted about the most passionate club football fans("Muttenzerkurve"), FC Basel's fans usually make the top 200 if not top 100 in the world, resulting in what is by far the highest average attendance in Switzerland with around 30,000 fans attending every home game and with the new extension being built that number is expected to rise to around 40,000.
 The fans have also made themselves a name in numerous international matches in recent years.
 World tennis legend Roger Federer is one of the club's most famous fans.

 In November 2010 their supporters caused the game against FC Luzern to be stopped after they threw hundreds of tennis balls onto the pitch.
 This was in protest at the kick off times being moved to accommodate a tennis tournament on the TV schedule.